 - Completed and signed OTHP Client Consent Form.
 Consent forms can be obtained by contacting Medavie Blue Cross at 1-888-614-1880 or visiting the Medavie Blue Cross and selecting the Health Professionals link.

 - A photocopy of the signed IFHP Claim Form.
 Clearly indicate on the claim form that you are submitting it to OTHP.

 - Explanation of Benefits (Payment Statement) from Medavie Blue Cross that explains the reason for the claim's rejection under IFHP.

 - A photocopy of the Claimant Interim Federal Health Certificate of Eligibility (IFHC) or the Refugee Protection Claimant Document (RPCD).
 Without the certificate, the client's eligibility cannot be verified and the claim will not be processed.

-- All claims must be submitted for payment to Medavie Blue Cross within six months of the date the service was provided.
-Claims exceeding six months will be rejected.
+- All claims must be submitted for payment to Medavie Blue Cross within eight months of the date the service was provided.
+Claims exceeding eight months will be rejected.
 Claims for services dated prior to January 1, 2014, will not be eligible for reimbursement.